Immediate notice to vacate

 VCAT requires substantial proof from rental providers in these cases.

 Note that on this page sections in brackets, such as [section 91ZL], refer to sections in Victoria’s Residential Tenancies Act 1997.
+There are links to these in the Resources section near the end of this page.

 14-day notice to vacate